Improving Science Education

 - Bristol-Myers Squibb Science Horizons Summer Science Adventure

-For more than 20 years, Bristol-Myers Squibb has fully funded this weeklong summer program offered by Syracuse University that allows students to explore their interests in biology, chemistry, ecology, engineering, geology, information technology, medicine and physics through programming at Syracuse University and daily field trips to science destinations.
+For nearly a quarter-century, Bristol-Myers Squibb has provided a grant to fund this weeklong summer program offered by Syracuse University that allows students to explore their interests in biology, chemistry, ecology, engineering, geology, information technology, medicine and physics through programming at Syracuse University and daily field trips to science destinations.
 One of those destinations is our campus in Syracuse, New York, where the students do-hands on experiments, meet with scientists and learn about research being conducted in our labs.

 We help K-12 students understand the technologically complex world around them and prepare for careers in science and technology by supporting district-wide robotics and engineering curricula.
 Students learn important skills that prepare them to succeed in school and in life, including problem-solving and critical thinking; teamwork, collaboration and leadership; innovation and creativity; and interpersonal communication.
 We also sponsor high school and middle school teams in New Jersey and Connecticut that participate in the FIRST (For Inspiration and Recognition of Science and Technology) robotics and technology competitions and our employees mentor students participating in these regional and national competitions.